hannesojala/hannesojala/README.md

-Hi - Thanks for checking my repos :)
+Hi - Thanks for checking out my repos :)
 ---
 I find things like graphics, simulation, and that sort of stuff interesting.
 Feel free to reach out and ask about any of my projects, or show me any of yours.